 Tube and base attached together: 53” x 19” x 19”

 Tube alone: 47” x 12” x 12”

 Weight: 35 pounds

 Tube and base attached together: 20" x 20" x 53"

 Weight: base = 21 pounds, tube = 20 pounds, combined = 41 pounds

 Fee: no charge for City of Madison residents and Madison teachers; $5 for non-Madison users.

 Other Telescopes: We also have other telescopes which have been donated to the planetarium that we offer as a way to try different styles of telescopes before you purchase a telescope.
+These telescopes are not for beginners.
 They require more training and experience, and are not as easy to transport.
-They include: Meade 8" LX200 Schmidt-Cassegrain; Older Celestron C-8 Schmidt-Cassegrain.
+They include: Meade 8" LX200 Schmidt-Cassegrain; Meade 10" Schmidt-Cassegrain; Celestron CPC 8" Goto Schmidt-Cassegrain.